Early 1980s recession: Background

-North America
+Impact by country

 Canada

 The Canadian economy experienced overall weakness from the start of 1980 to the end of 1983, with low yearly real GDP growth rates of 2.1% and 2.6% in 1980 and 1983, respectively, and a steep 3.2% decline in real GDP for 1982.
 As with other G7 countries, Canada had two separate economic contractions in the early 1980s.
 These were a shallow drop in GDP and a slowing in employment growth for five months between February and June 1980, and a deeper 17-month contraction in both GDP and employment between July 1981 and October 1982, although both contractions were driven by the same desire of governments to reduce inflation by increasing interest rates.
 Real Canadian GDP declined by 5% during the 17-month 1981-82 recession with the unemployment rate peaking at 12%.
-In-between the two downturns, Canada had 12 months of economic growth, with growth between October 1980 and June 1981 being relatively robust with the total GDP and employment in June 1981 actually surpassing their pre-recession peaks and 1981 having a yearly increase in real GDP of 3.5%.
+In-between the two downturns, Canada had 12 months of economic growth.
+With growth between October 1980 and June 1981 being relatively robust, the total GDP and employment in June 1981 was surpassing their pre-recession peaks, and 1981 had a yearly increase in real GDP of 3.5%.

 Canada had higher inflation, interest rates, and unemployment than the United States during the early 1980s recession.
 While inflation accelerated across North America in the late 1970s, it was higher in Canada because of the US decision to switch to a floating exchange rate, which lowered the value of the Canadian dollar to US$0.85 by 1979, which made US imports more expensive for Canadians to purchase.
 Canada's inflation rate was 10.2% for 1980 overall, rising to 12.5% for 1981 and 10.8% for 1982 before dropping to 5.8% for 1983.

-To control its inflation, the US introduced credit controls producing a slump in demand for Canada's housing and auto industry exports in early 1980 thereby triggering the 1980 portion of the larger early 1980s recession in Canada.
+To control its inflation, the US introduced credit controls producing a slump in demand for Canada's housing and auto industry exports in early 1980 thereby triggering the early first portion of the recession in Canada.
 Most Canadians were also hit hard financially by a steady rise in oil and gas prices during the 1970s, especially their acceleration in 1979 when the worldwide oil supply was disrupted by the Iranian revolution, with the price of oil reaching almost $40 a barrel compared to $3 a barrel at the start of the decade.